synca/py-mcp-server/BOTS_README.md

 * MUST end all files with a newline
 * MUST NOT add unnecessary typing imports and should instead use modern typing hints
 * SHOULD move any files to a directory called waste if you want to delete them
+* MUST NOT add backwards compatibility unless explicitly told
+* MUST NOT add workarounds/placeholders or other non-production code unless explicitly told